 The African explorer and missionary, David Livingstone, attended classes at Anderson’s University, gaining a licentiates diploma from the Faculty of Physicians and Surgeons of Glasgow in 1840.

 The College Library and Archive contains several items relating to the teaching of medicine at the Andersonian including a contains a manuscript book of those attending George Buchanan’s Anatomy classes from 1860-1874.
-The volume has been digitised and is available on the College website.
+The volume has been digitised and is available on the Heritage website.
 We also have notes of lectures on medical jurisprudence delivered by Buchanan’s colleague and friend Dr J.B.
 Cowan in 1859.

 Anderson’s College Medical School broke away from its parent body in 1887 following the restructuring of technical education in Glasgow and in 1947 merged with the Faculty of Medicine at the University of Glasgow.